Neha/javascript-projects/README.md

+# NO Framework Please - Javascript Only :computer:

+This repo is dedicated to vanilla JavaScript projects and code snippets.
+If you are looking to pratice, or just want to start then this repo is for you.
+The idea is to practise with vanilla JavaScript.

-# javascript-projects
+# Tech Stack

-A repo of collection of possible Javascript projects one can build to learn or pratice Javascript.
+ - HTML5
+- CSS
+- JavaScript

-# projects list
+# Projects Ideas

-1. Tip calculator - done
+ 1. Tip calculator  :white_check_mark:
-2. Cost split - done
+ 2. Cost split  :white_check_mark:
  3. Calculator
-4. form validator
+ 4. Form validator
-5. color picker - partially done
+ 5. Color picker :white_check_mark:
-6. flyout navigation
+ 6. Flyout navigation
-7. hover effect
+ 7. Hover effect :white_check_mark:
-8. slide-in/out on click - Sliding is done , animation is left
+ 8. Slide-in/out on click - Sliding is done , animation is left
-9. popup
+ 9. Popup
-10. tootlip - done by 2 solution, CSS and JS.
-However, would like to add JS animations.
+ 10. Tootlip - done by 2 solution, CSS and JS.
+However, would like to add
+ 11. JS animations.
-11. to-do list
+ 12. To-do list
-12. Quiz
+ 13. Quiz
-13. astrology predict
+ 14. Astrology predict
-14. color scale generator
+ 15. Color scale generator
-15. create components
+ 16. Create components
-16. ecommerce - color change of product
+ 17. E-commerce - color change of product
-17. chat
+ 18. Chat
-18. conversion of units
+ 19. Conversion of units
-19. gif search
-20. tweet search
+ 20. gif search
-21. random image
+ 21. Tweet search
-22. quote generator
+ 22. Random image
-23. Sliders
+ 23. Quote generator
-24. tabs/accordion
+ 24. Sliders
+ 25. Tabs/Accordion
-25. progress bar
+ 26. Progress bar
-26. word count
+ 27. Word count
-27. search for word in a page
+ 28. Search for word in a page

+# Contribution
+nsharma215@gmail.com